-Attend the 2016 Walkable Washington Symposium & Awards and be invited to join a custom WALKshop offering a sneak peek of Bellevue’s expansive new initiative: the “Grand Connection.”
-The Grand Connection will create a new vision for placemaking and connectivity from the Lake Washington waterfront through downtown, and ultimately connecting with the regional Eastside Rail Corridor.
-Learn how the City and its partners are shape shifting to become a community that prioritizes places for people.
+Participants of the 2016 Walkable Washington Symposium & Awards were invited to join a custom WALKshop, which offered a sneak peek of Bellevue’s expansive new initiative: the “Grand Connection.”
+When completed, the Grand Connection will create a new vision for placemaking and connectivity from the Lake Washington waterfront through downtown, and ultimately connecting with the regional Eastside Rail Corridor.

 Bradley Calvert, LEED Green Associate

 Bradley Calvert is the Community Development Program Manager for the City of Bellevue, Washington.
 His work seeks to improve and enhance the livability and walkability of Bellevue.
 Bradley’s primary project is the Wilburton-Grand Connection study which will establish a new non-motorized, pedestrian-oriented spine for Bellevue.
 It will connect Downtown with a re-visioned Wilburton Commercial area that will pursue new opportunities for a walkable and transit oriented neighborhood.
 He also works on the Downtown Livability Initiative, intended to improve the aesthetic and experiential qualities of Downtown Bellevue.
 Additionally, Bradley is a strong advocate, writer, and researcher for making urban walkable neighborhoods more livable and accessible for families.
 His work has appeared in Planetizen, The Seattle Times, Governing magazine, Streetsblog, and the Associated Press.

 Kevin McDonald, Senior Transportation Planner – City of Bellevue